hydroserver2/hydroserver/docs/deployment/aws-deployment-terraform.md

 ## Fork the hydroserver-ops Repository
 1. Create a fork of the [hydroserver-ops](https://github.com/hydroserver2/hydroserver-ops) repository, which contains tools you'll use for managing your HydroServer deployments.
 You'll need to enable workflows on your forked repository before you can run them.
 2. Go to your forked repository settings and navigate to "Environments".
-3. Create a new environment with a simple name (e.g., beta, prod, dev), which you will use in subsequent steps.
+3. Create a new environment with a simple name unique to your account (e.g., beta, prod, dev), which you will use in subsequent steps.
 This new environment name will be used to identify various AWS and Timescale Cloud services.
 All environment variables and secrets mentioned in this guide should be created under this environment.
-4. Create an environment variable named DEBUG and set its value to 'True'.
-You can set it to 'False' for production environments.
-5. Create an environment secret called DJANGO_SECRET_KEY and generate and store a Django secret key there.

 ## Create an AWS Account and Configure IAM Roles and Policies
 1. Create an [AWS](https://aws.amazon.com/) account if you don't already have one.
 2. Follow [these instructions](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to configure GitHub's OpenID Connect (OIDC) for your AWS account.
 All workflows in the github-ops repository are set up to use this authentication method.
 3. Create an IAM role for managing HydroServer deployments with Terraform.
 You will need to follow the instructions in the previous step to configure a trust policy between AWS and ***your*** forked hydroserver-ops repository and user account or organization.
-Grant it the following permissions policies: AmazonS3FullAccess, AWSWAFFullAccess, CloudFrontFullAccess, and AdministratorAccess-AWSElasticBeanstalk.
-You can also create custom permissions policies if you want to enforce additional restrictions.
+Grant it the following permissions policies:
+   - AmazonS3FullAccess
+   - AWSWAFFullAccess,
+   - CloudFrontFullAccess
+   - AdministratorAccess-AWSElasticBeanstalk.
-4. Create and grant the IAM role [this policy](https://github.com/hydroserver2/hydroserver-ops/blob/main/terraform/aws/terraform-iam-policy.json) for limited IAM management permissions.
+4. You also need to create and apply [this policy](https://github.com/hydroserver2/hydroserver-ops/blob/main/terraform/aws/terraform-iam-policy.json) to the IAM role for limited IAM management permissions.
 Replace all instances of YOUR_ACCOUNT_ID with your own AWS account ID.
 5. The IAM policy in the previous step references [this permission boundary policy](https://github.com/hydroserver2/hydroserver-ops/blob/main/terraform/aws/iam-ec2-permissions-boundary.json).
 Create the policy and name it "HydroServerIAMPermissionBoundary".
 If you need to modify any of these policies, take care to avoid gaps that could lead to privilege escalation vulnerabilities.
-6. Create environment variables in your GitHub environment called AWS_ACCOUNT_ID, AWS_REGION, and AWS_IAM_ROLE for your AWS account ID, the region you want to use (e.g. us-east-1), and the name of the IAM role you created in step 3.
-7. Create an S3 bucket in your AWS account for Terraform to use to manage your deployments and store sensitive credentials you'll need to access later.
+6. Create an S3 bucket in your AWS account for Terraform to use to manage your deployments and store sensitive credentials you'll need to access later.
 Give it a globally unique name, use the default settings, and make sure it is not publicly accessible.
 You only need one of these buckets per AWS account; if you have multiple deployments on the same AWS account, they should use the same Terraform bucket.
+7. Create the following GitHub environment variables:
+   - AWS_ACCOUNT_ID: Your AWS account ID.
+   - AWS_REGION: The AWS region you want to deploy your service to (e.g. us-east-1).
+   - AWS_IAM_ROLE: The name of the IAM role you created in step 3.
-8. Create a GitHub environment variable called TERRAFORM_BUCKET and enter the name of the bucket you created in the last step.
+   - TERRAFORM_BUCKET: The name of the S3 bucket you created in step 6.

 ## Set Up Timescale Cloud Account
 1. Create a [Timescale Cloud](https://www.timescale.com/) account and project.
 Take note of your project ID.
 2. Under project settings, create a set of client credentials for your project.
-3. Create an environment variable in GitHub called TIMESCALE_PROJECT_ID and enter the project ID from step 1.
-4. Create environment secrets in GitHub called TIMESCALE_ACCESS_KEY, and TIMESCALE_SECRET_KEY for the credentials you just created.
-5. The Timescale client credentials are only needed during the initial setup described in this guide.
+These client credentials are only needed during the initial setup described in this guide.
 After you finish setting up HydroServer, you may want to disable these credentials.
+3. Create the following GitHub environment variable:
+   - TIMESCALE_PROJECT_ID: The project ID from step 1.
+4. Create the following GitHub environment secrets:
+   - TIMESCALE_ACCESS_KEY: The access key for the credentials you created in step 2.
+   - TIMESCALE_SECRET_KEY: The secret key for the credentials you created in step 2.

 ## Terraform Setup for AWS Services
 1. From your hydroserver-ops repository, go to Actions > Workflows and click "Create HydroServer AWS Cloud Deployment".